data-to-insight/dfe-csc-api-data-flows/docs/development_plan.md

 ```

-## Stage 2 Conceptual Overview
+## Conceptual Overview (S2)

-Once stage 1 pt2 is achieved, development work to refine the full data payloads into record-level update deltas is started.
+On completion of Stage 1 #2, development work shifts to refine the full data payloads into record-level update deltas.
+This to be combined with both the ongoing support of, and wider take-on where agreed pilot LAs into the testing/development of the API data flow process.

 ```mermaid
 flowchart TD